 - Shortness of breath.

 - New loss of taste or smell.

 Symptoms of COVID-19 can range from mild to severe, and symptoms usually appear 2-14 days after exposure to the virus.
-If you are experiencing these symptoms, you should reach out to your doctor to be tested for COVID-19.
+If you are experiencing these symptoms, you should reach out to your to be tested for COVID-19.